C-murugananthan/Encryptix---Data-Science/README.md

 - Machine Learning Models: ARIMA, Prophet, LSTM, etc.

 ### Usage
-Run the notebook `sales_prediction.ipynb` to see the steps for forecasting future sales.
+Run the notebook `sales-prediction.ipynb` to see the steps for forecasting future sales.

 ## 5. Credit Card Fraud Detection